ArtFXDev/silex-doc/docs/td/Silex/Plugins/Plugins.md

 ### Structure of the repository :

-Here is an exemple with the maya repository:
+Here is an example with the maya repository:

 - silex_maya
   - commands